Farfetch/rules-framework/README.md

 ## Basic usage

-To set up a rules engine, define the content and condition types to be used.
+To set up a `RulesEngine`, define the content types and condition types to be used.

 ```csharp
 enum AnimalContentType { Sound, IsDomestic, IsDangerous }